 Logan Square is becoming one of the hottest restaurant/food neighborhoods in the city.

-Longman & Eagle: Check out this gastro pub with a Michelin star.
+Longman & Eagle: Check out this excellent gastropub.
 It has a fun atmosphere, with outdoor seating and a hotel above the restaurant with six rooms.
 This is the place to go if you want a non-traditional location with great food downstairs.
 They now have a sausage shop open in the back on Saturday mornings.
 2657 N. Kedzie.

 90 Miles Cuban Cafe: A fun, casual spot for good Cuban food just south of Logan Square at 2540 W. Armitage.
 Perfect in the summer as there is a large patio for outdoor seating in front and a porch in the rear.
 The food is very good and the portions large so it is easy to share and try different Cuban specialties.